 2️⃣ Based on the equitable doctrine of estoppel where there has been detrimental reliance.

-Note: A party cannot argue that proceeding with the marriage is sufficient performance of the verbal contract.
+Note: A party cannot argue that proceeding with the marriage is a sufficient performance of the verbal contract.

 Marriage alone is not sufficient performance, as this would eliminate the writing requirement in every case.